-How to Sign Documents with the Mac Trackpad Using Preview for OS X
+How to Sign Documents with Mac Trackpad Using Preview for Mac OS X

-The Mac Preview app has long included the ability to digitally sign documents with a signature, but up until the most recent versions of OS X, users had to basically sign a piece of paper and then use the Macs front-facing camera to ‘scan’ and digitize the signature.
-That has changed with OS X 10.10 onward, and if your Mac is running Yosemite, you can now sign documents using just a trackpad.
+The Mac Preview app has long included the ability to digitally sign documents with a signature, but up until the most recent versions of Mac OS X, users had to basically sign a piece of paper and then use the Macs front-facing camera to ‘scan’ and digitize the signature.
+That has changed with modern releases of Mac OS, and if your Mac is running Sierra, El Capitan, Yosemite, or newer, you can now sign documents using just a trackpad.